“Oh the Who-manity!”

 It’s fun mindless fare at holiday time.

-Thank you Jim Carrey, for being all shrewd
+Thank you Jim Carrey, for covering this turf

-And happy holidays to all who just got Mutant Reviewed!
+And happy holidays to all who spend time reading MRFH!

 - Swingers — the sisters were collecting keys at the party.
 Either they were trying to keep people from driving drunk, or they were arranging a swinging party.
 Your call.